 Sync-One2 uses 2 AA batteries (including rechargeable), a low battery indication is shown when new batteries are required.
-Should the batteries get really low, a warning is displayed and Sync-One2 will switch itself off to avoid incorrect operation.
+Should the batteries get too low, a warning is displayed and Sync-One2 will switch itself off to avoid incorrect operation.
+Power may also be supplied via the mini-USB port.